hi-noikiy/learn-react/Notes/React-Router/ReadMe.md

 After setting *basename* for a **BrowserRouter** component, the href of a **Link** component under **BrowserRouter** start with */app*.

 Please check [examples/react-router/demo03](../../src/examples/react-router/demo03/index.js) to see the render result of *basename** effect.

+- getUserConfirmation

+When user visit current page, *getUserConfirmation* will excute, a demo about this property is [examples/react-router/demo03](../../src/examples/react-router/demo04/index.js)